bact/spdx-3-model/docs/format.md

     While descriptive link text is generally preferred for better readability and accessibility,
-    there may be specific instances where bare URLs might be necessary.
+    there can be specific instances where bare URLs are necessary.
     This could include cases where URLs need to be clearly visible in both digital and print formats or when the URL serves as a metadata value.